-This plugin is really the foundation of the entire suite of tools from Thrive Themes.
-It's the primary editor that you will be using to build or edit your landing pages, lead generation forms, etc.
+This visual editor is really the foundation of the entire suite of tools from Thrive Themes.
+It’s the primary editor that you will be using to build or edit your sales pages, landing pages, lead generation forms, etc.

-This tool provides a ton of flexibility and power compared to the default editor in WordPress.
+It provides a ton of flexibility and power compared to the default editor in WordPress and has many pre-designed landing pages to choose from.
 It will help you transform your pages and blog posts into unique, responsive, eye-catching, and high converting pages that your audience will love.

-Thrive Architect provides you with total visual control over how your website looks and feels without you having to learn any code.
+Thrive Architect provides you with total visual control over how your website and any blog post looks and feels without you having to learn any coding like HTML or CSS.
 Everything on the platform is drag-and-drop.
-To change any particular aspect of the page, all you have to do is click on it and the tool has built in options to change things.

 As with any software, there’s a bit of a learning curve when using Thrive Architect, but it’ll certainly be worth it to be able to create exceptional, professional-looking websites without having to deal with CSS or PHP code.

 For me, this was the main reason I found Thrive Themes and why I went with them.
 I didn’t realize how helpful all of their other tools were, but this was the one that convinced me to give them a shot.